Errors regarding Christ’s nature have been around since the Savior was on earth.

-Some of the Jews contended he was demon possessed and thus mentally deranged (John 10:20).
-He was charged with “blasphemy” (Mark 2:7), and making himself “equal with God” (John 5:18).
-It even was hinted that he was “born of fornication” (John 8:41).
+Some of the Jews contended he was demon possessed and mentally deranged (John 10:20).
+He was charged with blasphemy (Mk.
+2:7) and making himself equal with God (Jn.
+5:18).
+It even was hinted that he was born of fornication (Jn.
+8:41).

-In the second century, the Docetists (from Grk,
+In the second century, the Docetists (Greek:

+dokeo, “I appear”) charged that Jesus was a mere spirit being without a fleshly body.
+He only appeared to be human.
+Later a monk named Arius (c.
 A.D.
 250-336) argued that: “there was a time when the Son was not.”
 Supposedly the Father created him.
 Modern Jehovah’s Witnesses teach a similar notion.

 The United Pentecostal sect alleges that Jesus and the Father are the same Person.
 Some today suggest that he did not exist at all, or if he did, he was nothing more than a good man or a wise philosopher.

-Origin and Growth of the Dogma
+Origin and Growth of the Eternal Sonship Theory

-A.D.
-325. Christ is described as “Son, only begotten, Firstborn of all creation, begotten of the Father before all the ages” (Bettenson, 35).
+The theory obviously gained momentum because it was incorporated in the Nicene Creed in A.D.
+325. Christ is described as “Son, only begotten, Firstborn of all creation, begotten of the Father before all the ages” (Bettenson, 35, emphasis added).

 It is utterly amazing how, on occasion, the influence of very few personalities have channeled almost the entire stream of history.

-A Brief Analysis of the Doctrine
+A Brief Analysis of the Eternal Sonship Doctrine

-The notion of Jesus’ “eternal sonship” is found to be faulty from the following particulars.
+The notion of Jesus’ eternal sonship is found to be faulty from the following particulars.

-Eternal Existence, Yes — Eternal Generation, No
+Eternal Existence, Not Eternal Generation

-In addition, many Old Testament passages that speak of “Jehovah” — a designation suggesting one “who is absolutely self-existent” (Stone, 15), i.e., one having no beginning or dependence upon another (Exodus 3:14) — are applied to Christ (see: Isaiah 40:3/Matthew 3:3; Isaiah 44:6/Revelation 1:17; Jeremiah 23:5-6, etc.).
+In addition, many Old Testament passages that speak of “Jehovah” are applied to Christ.
+This special name for God is a designation suggesting one “who is absolutely self-existent” (Stone, 15), i.e., one having no beginning or dependence upon another (Ex.
+3:14).
+See: Isaiah 40:3 and Matthew 3:3; Isaiah 44:6 and Revelation 1:17; Jeremiah 23:5-6.